The generalized Phillips' spectra and new dissipation function for wind-driven seas: The Phillips dissipation function and Phillips' spectrum

 Thus, the dissipation function $\Psi(P\omega^3/g^2)$ should be constant for the stationary solution for any exponent $R$ in (\ref{eq:Psi_power}).
 Note, that for $R=0$ in (\ref{eq:Psi_power}) the formal stationary solution gives an arbitrary exponent that is determined by coefficient $C$, i.e.

-Mathematically, an arbitrary coefficient $C$ can give an arbitrary exponent for frequency spectrum.
+Mathematically, the arbitrary coefficient $C$ can give an arbitrary exponent for frequency spectrum.
 But from physical viewpoint we should take care because at $R=0$ the key physical parameter -- gravity acceleration $g$ falls out of the model.
-To avoid `the non-physical freedom' one should take a formal limit at $R \to 0$ that fix exponent $C=3$.
+To avoid `the non-physical freedom' one should take a formal limit at $R \to 0$ that fixes the value $C=3$.

 For $R \ne 0$ exponent $(-3)$ and dissipation rate $C$ are fixed by condition (\ref{eq:stat_sol_pow}).
 Surprisingly, the condition of stationarity does not depend on choice of power-like function $\Psi$, i.e. on dependence of dissipation on wave steepness.